turbot/flowpipe/README.md

 <details>
 <summary>DevContainer</summary>

-There are other third party tools that are required for the full development suite.
-These are not required for basic development.
-To make development easy, we have built a DevContainer that has all the required tools installed.
-See the Developer Setup section for more details.
+There are other third party tools that are required for the full suite that are not required for initial development tasks.
+We have built a [DevContainer](https://containers.dev/) that has all the required tools installed.

 1. Install [Docker](https://docs.docker.com/get-docker/)